Valentine’s Day: It’s about people

 It’s my colleagues who share innovative collaborative solutions, lament the emotional struggle of separating families, and face long hours to provide amazing service to our deserving clients.

 It’s the listening and hearing of others explain their personal struggles and inspiring goals.
-It’s profound conversation with hysterically funny interludes.
+It’s a profound conversation with hysterically funny interludes.

 Yes, Valentine’s Day is a people day for me.
 It’s also the day before my birthday.
 So, yes, there’s got to be chocolate.